wavefrontHQ/docs/pages/doc/documentation_introductory.md

 If you prefer a more hands on approach, then check out the [Introductory Dashboards](dashboards_introductory).
 These dashboards help you get acquainted with topics such as the query language, alerting, and chart types.

+## Tutorials

+Tutorials help you quickly learn the basics of getting, displaying, and working with data.

+- [Tutorial: Getting Started](tutorial_getting_started) <i class="fa-check-circle fa" style="color: green;"/>
+- [Tutorial: Getting Amazon Web Services Data into Wavefront](tutorial_aws_data_ingestion) <i class="fa-check-circle fa" style="color: green;"/>
+- [Tutorial: Getting Host, Application, and Custom Data into Wavefront](tutorial_proxy_data_ingestion) <i class="fa-check-circle fa" style="color: green;"/>

 ## Overview Documents

-The following articles are great for learning about what Wavefront is, how to get data into Wavefront, Wavefront chart types, and what you can do based on your assigned permissions.
+The following topics are great for learning about what Wavefront is, how to get data into Wavefront, Wavefront chart types, and what you can do based on your assigned permissions.

 - [Introduction to Wavefront](wavefront_introduction) <i class="fa-check-circle fa" style="color: green;"/>
 - [Getting Data into Wavefront](wavefront_data_ingestion) <i class="fa-check-circle fa" style="color: green;"/>